DeepSeek V4 Prompt Engineering: What Actually Works in Production

 Next Steps

-Try these five patterns on your next API call.
-Start with technique #1 if you’re generating any structured output.
+Try these eight patterns on your next API call.
+Start with CO-STAR if you’re generating any structured output.

-If you want custom prompts for your use case, our offshore team has experience with Deepseek, GPT, Claude, and open-source models.
+If you want custom prompts for your use case, our offshore AI team has experience with DeepSeek, GPT, Claude, and open-source models.

-Looking to integrate DeepSeek or similar models into your product?
-Our AI development company specializes in LLM integration, custom model fine-tuning, and production-ready AI systems.
-Contact us to discuss how we can support your AI initiatives.
+Looking to integrate DeepSeek into your product?
+Our AI development services cover LLM integration and custom fine-tuning.
+Get a free quote to discuss your AI initiatives.

 This article originally appeared on lightrains.com